fake-satan101/streaming-dashboard/AI_Report.md

 # AI Development Report

 ## AI Tools Used
-- ChatGPT (OpenAI) - For code generation, debugging, and optimization
+- Deep seek - For code generation, debugging, and optimization
 - GitHub Copilot - For code completion and suggestions

 ## AI-Generated Components